-Eric Raymond blogged about the danger of using “Software as a Service” (SAS) in light of Salesforce.com recently banning customers from selling firearms.
+Eric Raymond blogged about the danger of using “Software as a Service” (SaaS) in light of Salesforce.com recently banning customers from selling firearms.
 From The Seattle Times, “Tech giant brings software to a gun fight: Salesforce bars its customers from selling firearms” (May 30 2019):

 SAN FRANCISCO – On its website, Salesforce.com touts retailer Camping World as a leading customer of its business software, highlighting its use of products to help sales staff move product.
 A Camping World executive is even quoted calling Salesforce’s software “magic.”

 But behind the scenes in recent weeks, the Silicon Valley tech giant has delivered a different message to gun-selling retailers such as Camping World: Stop selling military-style rifles, or stop using our software.

 The pressure Salesforce is exerting on those retailers – barring them from using its technology to market products, manage customer service operations and fulfill orders – puts them in a difficult position.
 Camping World, for example, spends more than $1 million a year on Salesforce’s e-commerce software, according to one analyst estimate.
 Switching to another provider now could cost the company double that to migrate data, reconfigure systems and retrain employees.